Emmy Nominations 2020: How to Watch, Who’s Presenting and More

 After the announcements, catch ET Live @ Home on ET Live at 5 p.m. and break down all the nominees and storylines with some special guests.

-Who's Presenting?: Orange Is the New Blackstar Laverne Cox, Frozen's Josh Gad and SNL alum Leslie Jones will be on hand to make the announcements, with additional presenters possibly to come.
+Who's Presenting?: SNL alum and Supermarket Sweep star Leslie Jones will host, with Inventing Anna star Laverne Cox, Central Park's Josh Gad, Perry Mason star Tatiana Maslany and Television Academy Chairman and CEO Frank Scherma on hand to present the nominees.

 When Are the 2020 Emmy Awards?: The awards show is set to take place on Sunday, Sept.
 20, 2020, on ABC, with Jimmy Kimmel as the host, with further details still up in the air due to COVID-19.
+To stream the show, you can sign up for Hulu with Live TV, which includes ABC.

 “I don't know where we will do this or how we will do this or even why we are doing this, but we are doing it and I am hosting it,” Kimmel said in a statement earlier this year when he was announced as host.